railsuser2014/openobject-doc-book-en/source/book/2/2_5_CRM/index.rst

 customers that enables you to offer a service tailored to the potential value of different prospects.

+For this chapter you should start with a fresh database that includes demo data, using the :guilabel:`CRM profile` and no particular chart of accounts configured.

 .. raw:: html

     <div class="all-toctree">